SMak06/covid-19-map/README.md

-# Map, tracking confirmed cases, deaths and recoveries from COVID-19
+# Map application showing COVID-19 confirmed cases, deaths and recoveries in countries across the globe.

 Build in React using Gatsby and Leaflet, hosted using Netlify.